ekke/stacked_pages_x/README.md

 This app is part of ekke's blog series about mobile x-platform development: http://j.mp/qt-x

-This is not a real-life app - this app demonstrates the use of Material style and new Qt Quick Controls 2
+This is not a real-life app - this app only demonstrates the use of Material style and new Qt Quick Controls 2

 This app is a follow-up to http://j.mp/qt-one-page-x - please read this blog and explore the first app (https://github.com/ekke/one_page_x) before following here